 The handmade seeds and shells are unique gifts to give to your loved ones back home.
 You can also buy other crafts and custom clothing for very affordable prices.

 The Organic Market every Saturday is one of the best places to shop for trinkets to bring home.
 The nicest local chocolates can be bought here.
-Make sure to come early with your eco-friendly shopping bags in tow as products gets sold quite fast.
+Make sure to come early with your eco-friendly shopping bags in tow as products get sold quite fast.

 Lulu Berlu is another shopping destination in Puerto Viejo.
-If you are looking at buying local art in the form of paintings, jewelry, household items, beautiful garments and decorative pieces, head to Lulu Berlu.
+If you are looking at buying local art in the form of paintings, jewelry, household items, beautiful garments, and decorative pieces, head to Lulu Berlu.

 You can also visit the stands that pop up along the beach when night falls.
 Here, you can score handmade goods and unique finds.

-15. Travel to Bocas del Toro
+15. Travel from Puerto Viejo to Bocas del Toro

-Travelling to Panama from Costa Rica is entirely doable.
+Traveling to Panama from Costa Rica is entirely doable.
 Bocas del Toro is just one bus and boat ride away.

 Read on as I help you how to get from Puerto Viejo to Bocas del Toro.